wdbm/distributed_wellbeing/README.md

 *It can't be bargained with; it can't be reasoned with; it doesn't feel pity, or remorse, or fear, and it absolutely will not stop, ever, until wellbeing is distributed.*

+# NOTE

+This project is a work in progress.
+At this stage, this repository is for collation of ideas for the project.
+It is not a working prototype.
+Do not expect it to run successfully for you at this time.

 # introduction

 ## distributed wellbeing